FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task3_3_usecase.md

   apiGroup: rbac.authorization.k8s.io
 ```

-## 3. Scoped ClusterRole with RoleBinding
+## Scoped ClusterRole with RoleBinding

 ### Use Case: Limiting a Cluster-Wide Role to a Specific Namespace

-- **Scenario**: You want to allow a CI/CD tool to manage Deployments and StatefulSets, but only within the `staging` namespace.
+- Scenario: You want to allow a CI/CD tool to manage Deployments and StatefulSets, but only within the `staging` namespace.
-- **Why Choose ClusterRole with RoleBinding**:
+- Why Choose ClusterRole with RoleBinding:
-  - **ClusterRole**: Defined once and can be used across multiple scenarios.
+  - ClusterRole: Defined once and can be used across multiple scenarios.
-  - **RoleBinding**: Limits the broad permissions of a ClusterRole to a specific namespace, enhancing security without duplicating role definitions.
+  - RoleBinding: Limits the broad permissions of a ClusterRole to a specific namespace, enhancing security without duplicating role definitions.

 ### Example: